 What other name can we call Pentecost?

-Because Pentecost is one of the most important Jewish feasts, along with Passover and the Feast of Tabernacles it is known that the Jews celebrated their chosen days with pilgrimages to the Temple.
+Because Pentecost is one of the important Jewish feasts, along with Passover and the Feast of Tabernacles, the Jews celebrated their chosen days with pilgrimages to the Temple.
 Religious songs and offerings, in gratitude to Elohim for all the favors they had received from Him.
-Every feast became obligatory for every Jew from the age of 13 when he was considered fit to keep the Mosaic commandments.
-What happened on Pentecost and what other name can we call Pentecost?
+Every feast became obligatory for every Jew from 13 when he was considered fit to keep the Mosaic commandments.
+What happened on Pentecost, and what other name can we call Pentecost?

 - The Day of the Holy Spirit